glowbom/gamebuilder/README.md

 It easily connects to the ETH wallet and lets you build interactive stories and quizzes.

-Each element game element can be tight to a specific NFT in the wallet.

-The element won't be available if a user doesn't have this NFT.
+Each element game element can be tight to a specific NFT in the wallet, and the element won't be available if a user doesn't have this NFT.

 The project is in active development, and we're super excited to add more gaming mechanics soon.